 Through the OSHA and AHA Alliance, the organizations are continuing to work together to develop products and resources to reduce death and disability from heart disease and stroke in the workplace and addressing employee wellness programs in the workplace.
 During the reporting period, the Alliance's Implementation Team worked on several programs and projects and shared information on OSHA's compliance assistance activities and cooperative programs.
 For example:

 |Type of Activity (Conference, Training, Print and Electronic Distribution, etc.)||Number of Individuals Reached or Trained|

-Through the Alliance, AHA will also develop wellness informational products and OSHA will review and provide feedback on them to AHA.
-The products will be posted on the AHA and OSHA Alliance Web page on the organization's Web site and OSHA will link to the informational products from the OSHA and AHA Alliance Web page as well as the Alliance Program Participants Developed Products Web page on the Agency's Web site.
+Through the Alliance, AHA will develop slide presentations focusing on the use of AEDs in the workplace.
+AHA will also work with ARC to develop a draft fact sheet focusing on CPR psychomotor skills.
+The products will be posted on the AHA and OSHA Alliance Web page on the AHA Web site and OSHA will link to the products from the OSHA and AHA Alliance Web page as well as the Alliance Program Participants Developed Products Web page on the Agency Web site.

-Report prepared by: Sandra Khan, Alliance Coordinator, Office of Outreach Services and Alliances, November 27, 2007.Back to Top
+Report prepared by: Todd Briggs, Office of Outreach Services and Alliances, February 3, 2011.Back to Top

 The Department of Labor does not endorse, takes no responsibility for, and exercises no control over the linked organization or its views, or contents, nor does it vouch for the accuracy or accessibility of the information contained on the destination server.
 The Department of Labor also cannot authorize the use of copyrighted materials contained in linked Web sites.
 Users must request such authorization from the sponsor of the linked Web site.
 Thank you for visiting our site.
 Please click the button below to continue.